Tapping ECM's Potential to Support Families

 Medi-Cal’s introduction of new benefits and services – Enhanced Care Management (ECM), Community Health Workers (CHWs), and Community Supports – represents an enormous opportunity for children, youth, and families involved in child welfare.
 By addressing social determinants of health like food, housing, and safety and making connections to services that mitigate the impacts of trauma, ECM, CHW, and Community Supports are important new tools to propel system-involved children and families toward stability and healing.

-Yet, despite being a targeted population of focus and categorically eligible for ECM, as of June 2024, less than 4% of children involved in child welfare were receiving ECM services.
+Yet, despite being a targeted population of focus and categorically eligible for ECM, a small fraction of children involved in child welfare are receiving ECM services.

 The Nation’s Largest Child Welfare System: Understanding the Population